DELUXEHUNTER/Neoa/Docs/Lore/Lore.md

 <p align="justify">A mysterious wandering man who appears at certain times, its unknown why he randomly shows up to certain things, but by many historians in their findings its been noted hes been seen at many important events.
 No one has ever spoken or seen him but it is suspected that he still lives to this day.</p>

+<h3>Religion</h3>
+<p align="justify">Religions within this game are not going to be very in depth unless someone has an interest in writing a long lore for each religion</p>

 ---------------------------------------------------------------